 Mont-du-Lac-des-Cygnes is one of Grands-Jardin National Park‘s most popular trails – and with good reason.
 Although it is a moderately challenging hike, it will provide you with a great bang for your buck, as the work-to-reward ratio of this trail is hard to beat.
 The views from the summit a simply stunning, where you’ll enjoy 360-degree views of the surrounding mountains and glacier-carved valleys.
-Below we present our Winter Hiking Guide for the Mont-du-Lac-des-Cygnes trail, which we hope will help you get the most out of your hiking adventure in Parc National des Grands Jardins.
+So to help you get the most out of your hiking adventure in Parc National des Grands Jardins, we put together this Mont-du-Lac-des-Cygnes Trail Winter Hiking Guide.

 Disclosure: This page (Winter Hiking Guide – Mont-du-Lac-des-Cygnes trail) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 We only recommend products or services we personally believe in.
 More details can be found on our disclosure and policies page.